compassinformatics/ngx-ol/documentation/README.md

 Available parameters are:

+- `center` (`Coordinate`) The center coordinate of the view.
+Values should be in the projection of the view.
+The default projection is EPSG:3857.
+- `projection` (`ProjectionLike`) The projection to use for the map/view.
+The default projection is EPSG:3857
+projection: ProjectionLike;
 - `constrainRotation` (`boolean|number|undefined`) Rotation constraint. false means no constraint. true means no constraint, but snap to zero near zero.
 A number constrains the rotation to that number of values.
 For example, 4 will constrain the rotation to 0, 90, 180, and 270 degrees.
 Defaults to `true`.
 - `enableRotation` (`boolean|undefined`) Enable rotation.
 If false a rotation constraint that always sets the rotation to zero is used.
 The constrainRotation option has no effect if enableRotation is false.
 Defaults to `true`.
 - `extent` (`ol.Extent|undefined`) extent that constrains the center, in other words, center cannot be set outside this extent.
 Defaults to `undefined`.